 I don’t think I’ve ever thrown any of this dish away.
 I do usually hope that enough is left to take back home, though.
 It keeps pretty well for a few days too, as long as you don’t expect the graham crackers to stay crunchy.
 It’s still good even after they get soft.

 This chocolate éclair is perfect for a regular weekday dessert or a family gathering at the holidays or otherwise.
 The only thing it probably wouldn’t be well-suited for is a picnic in warm weather.
 It does need to stay cold!
-And don’t forget to plan ahead for this dish, since it has to chill overnight.
+Also, you will need to plan ahead for this dish, since it has to chill overnight.

 If you love Cool Whip desserts, make sure to check out my Strawberry Pretzel Salad recipe!